annotifyapp/annotifyapp.github.io/_posts/2022-06-01-annotify-org-project.md

 We started a [GitHub project](https://github.com/orgs/annotifyapp/projects/1) ... with the intention of maybe using the GH's project infrastructure as way to coordinate the ongoing review of papers.

-**Annotify is about making knowledgework FUNNER ... so we need a workflow that is FUN.** *Well, sort of fun ... if you like workflows.*
+**Annotify is about making knowledgework FUNNER ... so we need a workflow that is FUN.** *Well, sort of fun ... if you like workflows or find comfort in a somewhat structured workflow.*

 We sort of need a general project architecture or a work breakdown structure ... to let everyone know where things are at.